Wounded Warrior Project Hosts Families for Boo at the Zoo

 WWP team members accompanied families throughout the evening, closely interacting with them and advising them of additional services to assist in their recovery process.
 These program resources are available to wounded warriors free of charge thanks to generous donors.

-“It is really important for injured veterans to take part in WWP family activities like these,” Christine said.
+“It is really important for injured veterans to take part in WWP veteran family support activities like these,” Christine said.
 “There are a lot of days filled with sadness, so it is always nice to have something joyful to experience with others who can relate.”

 To learn more about how WWP’s programs and services are making an impact on the lives of wounded warriors, visit http://newsroom.woundedwarriorproject.org/.